 Google lysine and you'll find medical sites questioning its effectiveness.
 However, they are basing that conclusion on clinical studies where the dosage was too low, or the studies were flawed.
 The minimum effective dose is 500 mg.
 Based on my own experience over several years, that dose works and works very well!

 Why It Works

 If you take extra lysine during an outbreak, it will block the arginine and starve the cold sore to death.
-If you're prone to repeated outbreaks, you may have on ongoing imbalance, so taking a daily low dose of lysine can help keep you on an even keel.
-However it would also be worth modifying your diet to cut back on arginine-rich foods.
+If you're prone to repeated outbreaks, you may have an ongoing imbalance, so taking a daily low dose of lysine can help keep you on an even keel.
+However, it would also be worth modifying your diet to cut back on arginine-rich foods.

 Lysine Ointments Don't Work

 Some unscrupulous people are selling lysine ointments.
 Don't buy them.
 Lysine works ONLY if you swallow it!